rc-pl/home-assistant-installation-on-debian-14/README.md

 shutdown -h now
 ```
 We now have Home Assistant virtual machine (virtual domain in QEMU terminology) installed.<br>
-In Debian host os let's set it up to automatically start on server startup.
+In Debian host OS let's set it up to start automatically on server startup.
 ```bash
 virsh autostart haos
 ```